-TCCC controls approximately 19.0% of the voting interests of the Company.
-The TCCC Subsidiaries, the TCCC Related Parties and the TCCC Independent Bottlers, purchase and distribute the Company's products in domestic and certain international markets.
+TCCC controls approximately 19.3% of the voting interests of the Company.
+The TCCC Subsidiaries, the TCCC Related Parties and certain TCCC independent bottlers, purchase and distribute the Company's products in domestic and certain international markets.
 The Company also pays TCCC a commission based on certain sales within the TCCC distribution network.